-Supplements provide a convenient and effective way of integrating nutrients into your body – ensuring you are getting everything on a daily basis that your system needs to function at maximum efficiency all of the time.
-But what if your supplement or multi-vitamin contains ingredients that might actually be bad for you? – what are the toxic ingredients to look out for on the label and avoid?
+Supplements provide a convenient and effective way of integrating nutrients into your body – ensuring you are getting everything on a daily basis that your system needs to function efficiently all of the time.
+But what if your supplement or multi-vitamin contains ingredients that might actually be bad for you?
+What are the toxic ingredients to look out for on the label and avoid?

 When choosing a supplement, you should always check the ingredients.
-Excessive quantities of any nutrient, whether fat-soluble or water-soluble, are undesirable and, if taken daily, can create a toxic load.
+Excessive quantities of any nutrient, whether fat-soluble or water-soluble, are undesirable and, if taken daily, can create a toxic overload.

 Once you have looked through the main ingredients, that is, the active nutrients listed in the nutritional information table, your next focus is to find out what else has been added.
 These extra ingredients necessary for manufacture and producing a stable product are called excipients.
 Different formats of supplements have different excipients.
 As these usually add no nutritional value, the fewer the number of excipients, the better.